Telstra Smart Modem 3 – not all that smart or fast (update after test – network review)

 Phone

-It has two POTs ports for telephones, and you can attach any standard phone or cordless phone to it.
-But it uses Telstra’s proprietary SIP, which means you cannot use another brand of DSL Modem’s phone ports.
+It has two POT ports for telephones, and you can attach any standard or cordless phone to it.
+However, it uses Telstra’s proprietary SIP, which means you cannot use another brand of DSL Modem’s phone ports.
+The good news is that the phone number is fully transferrable to another NBN reseller.

 Who makes it?

-It is made by French company Technicolor that also doesn’t release specs.
+It is made by French company Technicolor, which also doesn’t release specs.
 We understand it is model Cobra HX DNA0332TLS (Telstra VCNT-8).
-The Soc may be a BCM63144 (Broadcom BRCM63XX) REV B0.
+The SoC may be a BCM63144 (Broadcom BRCM63XX) REV B0.
 A search does not find this chip.
 The LTE modem is Quectel SoC (not sure which model).
 We don’t know the RAM or its FCC ID yet, so we can’t get a closer look at the device.

 It uses Technicolor’s HOMEWARE OS.
 Despite being based on OpenWRT OS, it is locked to Telstra for remote management and updates.
 We could not find any firmware update option in the router interface.